nx-lr/protea/readme.md

 #### Disclaimer:

-Trinity is currently still in its early stages of conceptualisation and experimentation.
-This document mainly serves as a guide to the language's design, and will touch shortly on the implementation.
+Trinity is currently still in its conceptual and experimental stage, as the creator is experimenting on the language's grammar.
+This document mainly serves as a guide to the its design, and will touch a bit on the implementation.

 </small>